MileHacker Logo

 • Always validate tickets immediately after boarding public transport (if not digital).

-• Failing to validate can lead to fines.
+• Failing to confirm might bring about fines.

 • Keep local taxi numbers handy for convenience.